 If you believe your privacy rights have not been observed in accordance with current laws or regulations, please contact our Compliance Department at email@example.com or contact the CAIRE Ethics Hotline:

 - Voicemail: 1-800-868-8541 in the United States.
 (For toll-free numbers outside the United States, please visit www.ethicspoint.com).

 HOW TO CONTACT US

-For the purposes of this California Resident Privacy Notice, “Personal Information” means information which identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household, or as otherwise defined by the California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100 to 1798.199) and its implementing regulations, as amended or superseded from time to time.
+For the purposes of this California Resident Privacy Notice, “Personal Information” means information which identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household, or as otherwise defined by the California Consumer Privacy Act of 2018 (Cal.
+Civ.
+Code §§ 1798.100 to 1798.199) and the California Privacy Rights Act (Cal.
+Civ.
+Code § 1798.140 (v)) define personal information to mean “information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household” and their implementing regulations, as amended or superseded from time to time.

 Personal Information does not include:

 - Deidentified or aggregated consumer information.
 However, we do not sell or disclose deidentified patient information exempt from the CCPA to third parties.

 - Information excluded from the CCPA’s scope, like:

 - health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA), clinical trial data, or other qualifying research data;